-At December 31, 2017, we had provided promissory notes totaling \$76.0 million to support letters of credit or surety bonds relating to work commitment guarantees contained in exploration contracts and other capital or operating requirements.
-These unsecured letters of credit do not utilize our revolving credit facility capacity because they are backed by local Colombian banks or insurance companies.
+At December 31, 2018, we had provided promissory notes totaling \$76.7 million to support letters of credit or surety bonds relating to work commitment guarantees contained in exploration contracts and other capital or operating requirements.
+These unsecured letters of credit do not utilize our revolving credit facility capacity because they are backed by local Colombian banks and Export Development Canada.